kongwanbianjinyu/SI507_Final_Project/README.md

 # SI507_Final_Project

 This is my final project for SI 507 at University of Michigan.
+This project can search the top 5 cities in population in the selected country and get real-time Twitter related to the cities.
+The user would select a country they are interested in and choose the sort types.
+Then you would get a table containing the information about the cities, including WikiData Id, Latitude, Longitude, Population, and Distance from Ann Arbor.
+You can choose to sort the table by population or by the distance from Ann Arbor.

 ## Requisite Packages